PranavReddyP16/DynamicRec/README.md

 '--layers': Number of convolution layers (default=2) '--decoder_kernel_size_list': Kernel size in each of the convolution layer (default = [5, 5]).
 Note each entry in this list correspoend to kernel size of each convolution layer
-'--num_neg_samples': Number of negative samples for calculating loss (default = 400)
+'--num_neg_samples': Number of negative samples for calculating loss (default = 400) '--testing': denotes whether or not the model is being run in bias testing mode '--test_data': list containing elements that are either 'clicks' or 'buys' denoting which test sets to run the model on
 ```